pchj/ModelEarth-RealityStream/notebooks/README.md

 	source env/bin/activate

-Or you can run [naics-annual.ipynb](process/python/naics-annual.ipynb) from the command line:
+Or you can run fake_job_prediction.ipynb from the command line:

 	jupyter nbconvert --to notebook --inplace --execute fake_job_prediction.ipynb